dogacbasaran/Multiple-Audio-Alignment/README.md

 "compute_accuracy.py" file computes the accuracy of an alignment estimate result.
 It requires the ground-truth information from "ground_truth.txt" file and the text file that contains the resulting alignment estimates.

-The variable 'offset_estimation_result_filename' has to be set to the name of the results text file, as an example;
+The variable 'offset_estimation_result_filename' has to be set to the name of the results text file, as an example ;

 	offset_estimation_result_filename = 'offset_estimation_SMC_result_16_11_2016.txt'